Main Waterway Authorities

 The Inland Waterways Association (IWA) is a mix of waterway restorers and boaters principally interested in BW waters and and is now seeking a new role in the wake of CRT which is driven by competition for funding.

-The Parliamentary Waterways Group is led by interested MPs and holds both DEFRA and the Minister to account.
-We attend their meetings.
+The Parliamentary Waterways Group is attended by interested MPs and meets occasionally.
+IWA provides the Secretariat